-This is list of the best surf brands in no particular order.
-We’ve included each surf company logo, their official “about us” statement and links to their websites and social media channels.
+This is a list of the world’s best surf brands.
+We’ve included each surf company’s logo, their official “about us” statement, links to their websites and social media channels.

 The surf industry is at an interesting intersection.
-The Big 3 brands – Rip Curl, Quiksilver, Billabong – are up against stiff competition from Hurley, Volcom, RVCA and numerous niche outliers, like The Critical Slide Society.
+The dominant brands – Rip Curl, Quiksilver, Billabong – have encountered stiff competition from Hurley, Patagonia, O’Neill and numerous niche outliers, like Outerknown and The Critical Slide Society.

 The business found immediate traction, with surfers drawn to the superior functionality of the Billabong boardshorts.
 They were also far more durable courtesy of the unique triple-stitching technique developed by Gordon.